KevinCarpricorn/EchoAlign/README.md

 @inproceedings{
     zheng2024echoalign,
-    title={Can We Treat Noisy Labels as Accurate?}, author={Zheng, Yuxiang and Han, Zhongyi and Liu, Tongliang}, booktitle={NeurIPS},
+    title={Can We Treat Noisy Labels as Accurate?}, author={Zheng, Yuxiang and Han, Zhongyi and Yin, Yilong and Gao, Xin and Liu, Tongliang}, booktitle={NeurIPS},
     year={2024},
 }